Tigers Up Close and Personal in Kanha National Park & Tiger Reserve, Madhya Pradesh, India

 We traverse the trails of the Mukki zone, one of Kanha’s four core zones.
 The landscape changes from luxuriant sal forest to groves of bamboo to expansive grasslands and back again, and is criss-crossed by streams and waterholes.
 It is prime tiger territory.

 But as enchanting as the forest is, as the afternoon wanes an aura of quiet desperation begins to lay its tendrils upon us.
 This is our seventh safari out of fifteen.
 Almost halfway through our Indian tiger adventure, we have seen just two tigers, both from a significant distance.
-We wonder if we made the right choices of national parks, or if the Indian tiger experience is more hype than reality.
+We wonder if we made the right choices of national parks, or if we’ve come at the right time of year, or if the Indian tiger experience is more hype than reality.
 We ponder the what-ifs and consider the possibility of –

 In the coming days, Kanha provides a bounty of tiger sightings.
 The next morning, a flock of vultures alerts us to the presence of a tiger.
 Our photos of her at 400mm zoom are quickly relegated to the reject pile as she then proceeds to saunter through the grassland directly towards us, emerging onto the road right alongside our vehicle.
 Hearts pounding at her proximity, we remember to hoist our legs back inside the jeep (they were hanging over the edge!) and watch in awe as she pads nonchalantly through the reeds and then along the trail just in front of us, her muscular haunches rippling in the sunlight.